aenglert42/so_long_Linux/README.md

   * at least one collectible
   * only one starting position
 * The map has to be rectangular.

+## Approach
+here I will explain, how I approached the problem.

 ## Prerequisites
 Tested on Ubuntu 20.04.3 LTS